rbowen/mod_rewrite_book/chapters/appendix.md

 * Automated publishing tools
 * Asciidoctor-pdf doesn't do footnotes right.
 Either they need to fix this, or I need to remove all footnotes.
+* Update/Replace the second on regex testing tools, since these appear and vanish pretty quickly.

 ### REVISION HISTORY